elisim/elisim.github.io/README.md

 # About

-Hi!
-My name is Eli Simhayev.
-I'm passionate about applied research and ML systems in large-scale.
-Programming & Machine Learning are important aspects of my personal life, as well as professional.
-They are what I love doing, creating, and learning about.
+Hey there!
+I'm Eli Simhayev.

+My interests are Time Series and Deep Learning.
+These days, I'm working on neuroscience, where I bring these two fields together.
+Before that, I worked as an ML Research Engineer at BeyondMinds, where my primary focus was Time Series analysis.
+I completed my M.Sc research at Ben-Gurion University, focusing on uncertainty estimation in deep learning.
+I'm passionate about applied research and ML systems on a big scale.

-In my free time, I like to read about consciousness and the brain, and practice Vipassana meditation 🙂
+In my free time, I like to practice Vipassana meditation 🙂

+# Blogs

+TODO

 # Contact